How to Clean Deposition Materials Shipped in Oil?

 5. Do not allow exposed flames or heaters near the vapor.

-When we handing solvent, we should do that in an extractive fume hood, and should do that only while wearing suitably protective eye shields, aprons, and absorbent respirator masks, and should do that only while wearing gloves that have been tested to demonstrate that the solvents in use neither dissolve the gloves nor permeate through them.
+When we are handing solvent, we should do that in an extractive fume hood and do that only while wearing suitably protective eye shields, aprons, and absorbent respirator masks.
+We should do that only while wearing gloves that have been tested to demonstrate that the solvents in use neither dissolve the gloves nor permeate through them.

-2. For all the time the material is in the chamber, we should make sure that: the chamber is always vented with argon, when the chamber is open argon continues flowing at high volumetric speed, when the chamber is closed, keep it at high vacuum.
+2. For all the time the material is in the chamber, we should ensure that: The chamber is always vented with argon, when the chamber is open, argon continues flowing at high volumetric speed, when the chamber is closed, keep it at high vacuum.

 3. Tools that should be prepared in advance:

 Suitably sized glass receptacles after chemically and physically clean,

 Chemically and physically clean tongs or tweezers to handle the materials.